 Simple English definitions for legal terms

-Read a random definition: out-of-pocket loss
+Read a random definition: statement of income

 A double-breasted operation is when a business owner runs two different businesses, one that is unionized and one that is not.
 This allows the owner to compete for contracts from both types of businesses.
 It is also known as an open-shop-closed-shop operation.